BrowserBox/BrowserBox/README.md

 ### Connecting puppeteer

-Just run PPTR on the same machine as BV and connect to localhost:5002
+Just run PPTR on the same machine as this and connect to localhost:5002

 ### Bonus Section